 The Primary 6 curriculum provides continuity with the primary years in the Junior School.
 English Language, Mathematics, Social Studies, Sciences, Religious and Moral Education are taught by the class teacher.
-Specialist teaching staff are involved in Music, Art and Design, Physical Education, Information Technology, French and Chinese.
+Specialist teaching staff are involved in Music, Art and Design, Physical Education, Information Technology, Modern Languages and Drama.

 Across the curriculum the pupils are involved in learning activities through whole class, group and individual tasks.
-They are set for Mathematics across the year group.
+They are grouped for Mathematics across the year.
 Within these structures, differentiated learning can take place throughout class work, allowing each pupil to achieve her individual potential while constantly being challenged and supported.

 Reading In Primary 6 pupils are encouraged to read independently and regularly and comment on the style, personal views and attitudes expressed in texts.
 They learn to find and use information from a number of different sources for the purpose of a personal project.